RVirmoors/fred-arditti/README.md

 Antescofo is used for:

-synchronisation of electronic score and live instruments data routing signal routing
+* synchronisation of electronic score and live instruments
+* data routing & some processing
+* signal routing

 ## Transform modules